FreunzWa/FW_sync/medicine/psychiatry/mental_health_act.md

 - allows treatment for people suffering from pschiatric illnesses who cannot give consent for treatment, due to severe illness, anosagnosia or threat to the community.
 - the most recent version is 2014

+# MHA 2014
+- criteria for an assessment order for medical doctors or registered psych-health practitioners
+    + appears to have a mental illness
+    + due to mental illness, the person appears to need immediate treatment to prevent:
+        * serious deterioration in mental/ physical health
+        * serious harm to the person or another person
+    + further assessment is available for the patient's condition'
+    + this is the least restrictive method for further assessment (i.e. the patient cannot be voluntarily assessed)

 # Principles
 - this MHA is a very patient centered mental health act, however perhaps this allows patients to make decisions on their treatment that conflict with physician recommendations